SyojirouHaraguchiJapan/Arduino_STM32-How-to-handle-Fault-with-extended-function-I/README.md

 #endif
 }
 ```
-This is original source code and shows execute while(1) loop endless.
+This is original source code and shows execute while(1) loop endless.\
+if defined HAVE_ERROR_LED then brink at fade mode whwn Fault occur.